gameblabla/CSE2/README.md

 ## Table of Contents

-This repo has multiple branches:
+This repo has two main branches:

 Branch | Description
 --------|--------
 [accurate](https://www.github.com/Clownacy/CSE2/tree/accurate) | The main decompilation branch.
-The code intended to be as close to the original as possible, down to all the bugs and platform-dependencies.
+The code is intended to be as close to the original as possible, down to all the bugs and platform-dependencies.
 [portable](https://www.github.com/Clownacy/CSE2/tree/portable) | This branch ports the engine away from WinAPI and DirectX, and addresses numerous portability issues, allowing it to run on other platforms.
-[enhanced-lite](https://www.github.com/Clownacy/CSE2/tree/enhanced-lite) | Based on the `portable` branch, this branch is **intended for modders**, and adds several enhancements and features to the engine.
-[enhanced](https://www.github.com/Clownacy/CSE2/tree/enhanced) | Based on the `enhanced-lite` branch, this branch is **intended for players**, and adds further enhancements and features to the engine.
-[emscripten](https://www.github.com/Clownacy/CSE2/tree/emscripten) | Modifies the engine to build with Emscripten, [allowing it to run in web browsers](http://sonicresearch.org/clownacy/cave.html) (no longer maintained).
-[wii](https://www.github.com/Clownacy/CSE2/tree/wii) | Ports the engine to the Nintendo Wii (no longer maintained).

 # CSE2